codingburgas/sprint-math-games-9th-grade-team/README.md

 ## Description

-<h1>Welcome to **RPG Math Game**, an exciting adventure where players enhance their math skills while battling monsters and completing quests!
-This game combines the elements of role-playing games (RPGs) with fun math challenges that will keep players engaged and learning. </h1>
+<h3>Welcome to RPG Math Game, an exciting adventure where players enhance their math skills while battling monsters and completing quests!
+This game combines the elements of role-playing games (RPGs) with fun math challenges that will keep players engaged and learning. </h3>

 ## Features